19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Chosen Statistics/Ability Scores.md

 Ability scores can be improved every time a PC [Levels Up](../Derived%20Statistics/Level.md#Level%20Up).

+Ability scores can take *temporary* damage, which is healed after a [Full Rest](../../Game%20Procedures/Exploration/Resting.md#Full%20Rest).

 ## About Ability Scores

 *Ability scores are added to rolls in appropriate circumstances.
 Rolls made with a d20 usually add your ability score, while rolls made with smaller dice (d4-d12) will usually add half your ability score.*